-§ 10761.
-Submission at Conference.
+§ 10541.
+10761 Submission at Conference.

-- (a) A workers' compensation judge may receive evidence and submit an issue or issues for decision at a conference hearing if the parties agree. - (b) If documentary evidence is required to determine the issue or issues being submitted, the parties shall comply with the provisions of rule 10759 regarding the listing and filing of exhibits. - (c) After submission at a conference, the workers' compensation judge shall prepare minutes of hearing and a summary of evidence as set forth in rule 10787.
+- (a) A workers' compensation judge may receive evidence and submit an issue or issues for decision at a conference hearing if the parties so agree. - (b) If documentary evidence is required to determine the issue or issues being submitted, the parties shall comply with the provisions of Rrule 10629-10759 regarding the listing and filing of exhibits. - (c) After submission at a conference, the workers' compensation judge shall prepare minutes of hearing and a summary of evidence as set forth in rule 10787.